Frequently Asked Questions

 14. Can we tow another vehicle?
 Do we need to?

-Yes you can bring a tow car(toad) and it will also need insurance.
-An advantage of Baja Amigos is we have a shuttle van for on tour excursions to sites, events out and basic needs, so the need for a tow car is up to you.
+Yes you can bring a tow car (towed) and it will also need insurance.
+If you plan on dropping off and have a Motorhome you should bring your towed.
+Baja Amigos schedules a number of stops for supplies and we use various means of transport for on tour excursions to sites, events out.
+The need for a tow car is up to you.

 15. Do we need special shots or health insurance?

-There are no mandatory shots, but we recommend the “Twinrix” Hep A & B and Tetanus(if you haven’t had in the last 10 years).
+*You may require to be fully vaccinated to COVID 19, we strongly recommend you do.
+We recommend the “Twinrix” Hep A & B and Tetanus (if you haven’t had in the last 10 years).
 Health Insurance is always a good idea.
-We use BCAA, but Medi-pac is also a good option.
+As Canadians we use BCAA, but Medi-pac is also a good option.

 Although access to good medical help in Mexico is always available for very reasonable rates, remember you will be traveling through the United States.